Bachelor Degree FAQsQ. What is the Adult Degree Program?

 - The opportunity for qualified students to potentially earn college credits for prior learning (PLA) from life, work, or volunteer experience and/or US military service.

-- The choice to design your own major through our Self-Determined Studies degree, or select from any of the more than 50 majors offered at the college.
+- The choice to design the focus of your studies through ADP’s Bachelor of Liberal and Interdisciplinary Studies degree (BLIS), or select from any of the more than 50 majors offered at the college.

 - The option to take special interdisciplinary (IBA) classes open only to adult degree students that are designed to help ease the transition back to college.